From the Julian to the Gregorian Calendar

 The delay in switching to the Gregorian Calendar meant that different countries not only followed different calendars for a number of years, but also had different rules to calculate whether a year was a Leap Year.
 This explains why the years 1700, 1800 and 1900 were considered to be Leap Years in countries still using the Julian Calendar (e.g. Greece), while in countries that had adopted the Gregorian calendar (e.g. Germany), these years were not Leap Years.

 (*) Please note: The term “Julian Calendar” is sometimes used to describe a calendar showing day numbers (1 - 365/366).
-This article refers to the old calendar system also called Julian Calendar that was in use before the Gregorian Calendar was introduced.
+However, this article refers to the Julian Calendar which was in use before the introduction of the Gregorian Calendar.